mvanvu/php-form/README.md

 * Ability to translate the field
 * Cool feature show/hide on
 * Create once and using to render HTML form and validate from the PHP server
-* Create once and validate using Javascript and the Php server

 ## Included dependencies